viancpolymtl/qsmell-cirq/README.md

 ROC,2
 ```

-To perform static analysis, or in other words, to compute the NC or LQP smell metrics one could invoke QSmell on the source code under analysis as:
+To perform static analysis, or in other words, to compute the NC or LQP smell metrics, one could invoke QSmell on the source code under analysis as:

 ```
 qsmell \